CME information and disclosures

 POCUS in acute heart failure

-- Description: bedside ultrasound of the lung fields, IVC, and heart
+- Description: bedside ultrasound of the lung fields, inferior vena cava (IVC), and heart

 Characteristic findings